sandialabs/wiretap/README.md

 1. Download binaries from the [releases](https://github.com/sandialabs/wiretap/releases) page, one for your client machine and one for your server (if different os/arch)
 2. Run `./wiretap configure --port <port> --endpoint <socket> --routes <routes>` with the appropriate arguments
-3. Import the resulting `wiretap_relay.conf` and `wiretap_e2ee.conf` files into WireGuard on the client machine
+3. Import the resulting `wiretap.conf` and `wiretap_relay.conf` files into WireGuard on the client machine
 4. Copy and paste the server command output that best suits your target system into Wiretap on the server machine
 5. Add more servers and clients as needed with the `add` subcommand